VladimirPlichkoIntel/.github/profile/README.md

 # Welcome to the Open Edge Platform GitHub Organization!

-Intel’s Open Edge Platform is a secure, optimized open platform for delivering scalable edge solutions.
+Intel’s Open Edge Platform is a secure and optimized open platform for developing scalable edge solutions.

-It offers a modular, composable software stack that brings together the open source ecosystem to help you build optimized edge and AI solutions and securely operationalize them with cloud-like capabilities.
+It offers a modular, composable software stack that brings together the open source ecosystem to help you build performant edge solutions and securely operationalize them with cloud-like capabilities.

 <div align="center" >
   <a href="https://github.com/open-edge-platform/edge-ai-suites">